Doctor Foster went to Glo'ster [Glochester]

 The Opies bring knowledge of the tradition

 In The Oxford Dictionary of Nursery Rhymes (1997), Iona and Peter Opie include over 500 rhymes, songs, nonsense jingles and lullabies, and show that rhymes have been tied to a variety of historical events or folklorish symbols.
-The Opies include reproductions of early art found in ballad sheets and music books over the last two centuries.
+The Opies also present reproductions of early art found in ballad sheets and music books over the last two centuries.

 The Opies note the earliest known publications of rhymes, describing how they originated, illustrating changes in wording over time, and indicating variations and parallels in other languages.
 They also discuss the different types of rhyme and the earliest published collections.
 Treasured by parents and children, their book is also a reference source for scholars for its literary and bibliographic information.